-- In a large Dutch Oven, heat the 2 tablespoons of butter and 2 tablespoons of oil over medium-high heat until simmering.
-Add half of the chicken to skillet, skin side down, and cook for about 1-2 minutes on each side or until golden brown.
-Keep about 2 tablespoons of grease in the pot and discard the remaining.
+- In a large Dutch oven, heat the 2 tablespoon of butter and 2 tablespoon of oil over medium-high heat until simmering.
+Working in multiple batches, cook the chicken for about 1-2 minutes on each side or until golden brown.
+Transfer the browned chicken to a baking sheet and keep about 2 tablespoon of grease in the pot.
+Discard the remaining grease.

-- Stir in the garlic and cook for about 30 seconds.
+- In the same pot with 2 tablespoon of grease.
+Add mushrooms into the pot and cook on medium heat, stirring occasionally for about 2 minutes.
+Add shallots, cook and stir for about 3 minutes.
+Stir in the garlic and cook for about 30 seconds.
 Add the tomato paste and stir for 1-2 minutes.

 - Stir in the cognac/brandy then flambe or cook until it has evaporated and reduced to 1 tablespoon of liquid.

-- Add the broth/stock, bring to a boil then lower the heat, simmer, uncovered for about 12 minutes.
-If your sauce is too liquidy, you can add Beurre Manie (combine an equal amount of softened butter and flour mix together) into the sauce.
+- Add the broth, bring to a boil then lower the heat, simmer, uncovered for about 12 minutes.
+If your sauce is too watery, you can add Beurre Manie (combine an equal amount of softened butter and flour mix together) into the sauce.
 Adjust seasoning with salt and black pepper if necessary.